guilhemchalancon/guilhemchalancon.github.io/about.md

 ![_config.yml]({{ site.baseurl }}/images/palalda.jpg)

 Some say that this place is blessed for its weather, geography and gastronomy.
-Years of British weather, British food, and the sadly infamous British bathroom taps have convinced me that it's true.
-Fortunately, Britain is full of charms in <a class="surprise">other domains</a>.
+Years of British weather, British food, and the sadly infamous British bathroom taps have convinced me that there is some truth to it.
+This is not to say Great Britain does not have its own <a class="surprise">gems!</a>.